paulpflug/slnn-stack/README.md

     }
   },
   socket: {}, # to enable systemd socket
-  port: 9010 # port used server side when not using socket }
+  port: 9010, # port used server side when not using socket
+  hooks: {
+    # server side bash script
+    beforeStop: ["echo 'service will be stopped shortly'"]
+    beforeStart: [""]
+    afterStart: [""]
+  }
+}
 ```